 If you maintain a brokerage account, it is very likely that your customer agreement includes an arbitration clause that requires you to bring any claims you have in arbitration before the Financial Industry Regulatory Authority (FINRA).
 Arbitration is a process similar to a trial, though slightly less formal, with its own rules of procedure.

 If you have experienced investment losses, it is imperative that you contact an experienced arbitration attorney, who can evaluate your claims and determine the appropriate forum to resolve the dispute.
-At the Wolper Law Firm, that is what we do.
+At the Wolper Law Firm, P.A., that is what we do.
 Matt Wolper is an experienced arbitration attorney that has handled hundreds of arbitrations involving a wide range of securities related matters.

 What If I’m Not Sure If I Have a Case?

 That’s okay.
 Most securities fraud schemes purposely target unsophisticated investors, a category that accounts for the overwhelming majority of individual investors in Miami.

 If your investment portfolio has experienced a sharp or sudden decline in value, or had underperformed your expectations, this may be a sign of possible negligence or fraud.

 If you have experienced investment losses, you are But the best way to know whether you are a victim is simply to call our office and talk.
 You should always review a potential legal claim with an experienced attorney before reaching any decisions about your legal rights.

 Can Miami Brokerage Firms Be Held Responsible for Their Employees’ Actions?